-*You’ll need to experiment to see what sweetness level you prefer for your oatmeal.
+*You’ll need to experiment to see what sweetness level you prefer for your DIY oatmeal packets.
 I only use a scant 1 teaspoon, but my husband likes closer to 2.

 Place all of the ingredients into a small resealable bag or container.
-Store in a cool, dry place until you are ready to use.
+Store your DIY oatmeal packets in a cool, dry place until you are ready to use.

 - Pour the contents into a bowl and add ¾ cup water.
 Stir to combine and microwave on high for 1-3 minutes, checking every 30 seconds, and more frequently as the oatmeal begins to heat up.

-- Cook the oatmeal for less time for a thinner oatmeal, or cook it for more time for a thicker oatmeal.
+- Cook the DIY oatmeal packets less time for thinner oatmeal, or cook it for more time for thicker oatmeal.

 - Let the oatmeal stand for a minute to thicken.
 Add more water if the oatmeal is too thick.